 Please, no. They should not need any, as we will make sure that every cub eats a good breakfast, lunch, dinner and supper.
 Cubs that bring sweets tend to eat them all on the first night.
 They then get no sleep and have a rotten time the next day.

 Food in tents can cause a dreadful mess and lots of problems.
-Squirrels especially will eat through tents/rucksacks/sleeping bags/plastic storage boxes even training shoes to get to food.
+Squirrels especially will eat through tents/rucksacks/sleeping bags/plastic storage boxes and even training shoes to get to the food.
 Leave it in the store tent where it will be kept safe.
 This is where we will keep the cakes which we ask Cubs to bring so that we can share some goodies as dessert treats after our meals at camp.